Visit the Therme Wien Hot Water Day Spa and Fun Park in Vienna

 The water fun park area has four slides including two over a hundred meters long.
 Diving boards here are the only place in the thermal baths complex where jumping into pools is allowed.
 A water play park and a special shallow water area for babies entertain families with smaller children.

-Adults-Only Facilities and Saunas in Therme Wien, Vienna
+Adults-Only Saunas and Spa at Therme Wien, Vienna

 The quiet zone and sauna areas of the Therme Wien are reserved for adults only.
 The minimum age for admission is 15.